Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_11_collections.rst.txt

 In the previous lesson, we used a tuple to perform some commands (computing and printing) over each value from the tuple using the *for* loop.

-Torques are also a type of data in Python, such as numbers, strings, or logical values.
+Tuples are also a type of data in Python, such as numbers, strings, or logical values.
 The types *int* (integer), *float* (real number), *str* (string) and *bool* (logical value) are **basic types**.
-The difference between tuples and basic types is that the value of a tuple consists of more than one value of a simpler type.
+The difference between tuples and basic types is that the value of a tuple consists of multiple values of a simpler type.

 Each value that consists of multiple values of a simpler type will be called a **collection**.
 The data the collection consists of are called **collection elements**.

-We can say that tuple is one kind of collection, and it is the first kind of collection we encounter.
+We can say that tuple is a kind of collection, and it is the first kind of collection we encounter.

 Tuple and its elements
 ----------------------